-- 1. Prescription and Non-Prescription Medication Authorization Forms: - The parent/guardian and a licensed health care practitioner with prescriptive rights must annually sign an Prescription Medication form to administer prescription medications.
-For over-the-counter medications, the parent/guardian must annually sign the Authorization to Non-Prescription form.
-In addition, the parent/guardian must provide a new Authorization to
+1. Provider Order and Medication Authorization Form:

-Non-Prescription form for each medication to be administered at school and each time changes occur in the medication or dosage.
-When discontinuing a medication, the parent/guardian must provide a written request for discontinuation of medication.
-The TMEMS School Health Assistant shall review every Prescription and Non-Prescription form for compliance with the form's requirements.
+The parent/guardian and a licensed health care practitioner with prescriptive rights must annually sign a Provider Order and Medication Authorization Form to administer prescription or Over the Counter (OTC) medications.
+In addition, the parent/guardian must provide a new Provider Order and Medication Authorization Form for each medication to be administered at school and each time changes occur in the medication or dosage.
+When discontinuing a medication, the parent/guardian must provide a written (or emailed) request for discontinuation of medication.
+The TMEMS School Nurse and Health Assistant shall review every Prescription and Non-Prescription form for compliance with the form's requirements.